Please ensure Javascript is enabled for purposes of website accessibility

 Saturday 25 April, 2.00pm - 4.00pm

 Philosophy in Prisons (PiP) charity works to bring philosophical practice and dialogue to prisoners across Britain in an effort to deepen critical thinking skills and build stronger communities between prisoners.
-Speakers Dr Leonie Smith and Dr Jon Bebb (Chair and Vice Chair of PiP) will deliver a session demonstrating the philosophical work they have been engaging prisoners in.
+Speakers Dr Leonie Smith and Dr Jon Bebb (Chair and Co-Chair of the PiP Advisory Board) will deliver a session demonstrating the philosophical work they have been engaging prisoners in.
 This will be followed by an in-conversation discussion with prison officer Gavin Kelly (HMP Stafford) about the transformative impact philosophy has had on prisoners participating in the programme and, the potentials of philosophy to fuel resistance and liberation.

 Contributor biogs